TheBadkraft/anvil-engine/README.md

 | 0.1.7     | Fluent wrapper API (`AnvilObject`, etc.)   | In progress (Aurora-MVP) |
 | 0.2.0     | ASL dialect, multi-file modules, vars block| Planned              |

-No more 0.1.5 nonsense.
+"0.1.5?
 That was yesterday’s bug.
-Today we ship.
+Today we ship awesome-sauce."

 ## License
 MIT © 2025 Badkraft & Contributors

-> “Type doesn't matter in AML … so `default_config := null // wrong type!` … so what … you can make it whatever you want … document your template with a comment.”
+> “Type doesn't matter … so `default_config := null // wrong type!` … so what?
+You can make it whatever you want … just document your template with a comment.”
+>
 > — Badkraft, probably drunk on victory

 **Anvil** – because your data deserves better than 1998.